Introduction and significance of the theme

 This visualisation shows the cultural expenses of municipalities and provinces, broken down per province.
 Switch the Per inhabitant button at the bottom of the figure to view the relative numbers.

-In addition to municipalities and the state, provinces naturally also bear culture costs.
-Within provinces, we generally see a strong interaction between municipal and provincial culture expenditure: where the average culture expenditure of municipalities within a province is higher than average, we generally see a lower budget for culture on the province's balance sheet.
+In addition to municipalities and the central government, provinces also bear cultural costs.
+Within provinces, we generally see a strong interaction between municipal and provincial cultural costs: where the average cultural costs of municipalities within a province are higher than average, we generally see a lower item for culture on the province's balance sheet.
 And vice versa.
-For example, the provinces North and South-Holland contributed the least to culture per inhabitant in 2021.
-The provinces Friesland, Zeeland and Groningen the most.
-The interpretation of the distribution of costs (between the state, province and municipalities) can therefore differ from province to province.
-The recommendation for a ‘Culture Framework Act’ in which the concern of the central government, provinces and municipalities for culture is anchored could support this.
+For example, the provinces of North and South Holland will contribute the least to culture per inhabitant in 2023.
+The provinces of Friesland, Zeeland and Limburg will contribute the most.
+The way in which the burden is divided (between central government, province and municipalities) can therefore differ per province.

 Overview of regional culture monitors